Francis Rawdon-Hastings, 1st Marquess of Hastings: Diplomacy

 Rawdon was active diplomatically, protecting weaker Indian states.
 His domestic policy in India was also largely successful, seeing the repair of the Mughul canal system in Delhi in 1820, as well as educational and administrative reforms, and encouraging press freedom.
 He confirmed the purchase of Singapore from the Sultan of Jahore, by Sir Stamford Raffles, in January 1819.

 His last years of office were embittered by a then-notorious matter, the affairs of the W. Palmer and Company banking house.
 The whole affair was mixed up with insinuations against Lord Hastings, especially charging him with having shown favouritism towards one of the partners in the firm.
 He was later exonerated but the experience embittered him.

 He also became increasingly estranged from the East India Company's Board of Control (see Company rule in India).
 He resigned in 1821 but did not leave India until early 1823.

+Death

-He was appointed Governor of Malta in 1824 but died at sea off Naples two years later aboard HMS Revenge, while attempting to return home with his wife.
+Rawdon was appointed Governor of Malta in 1824 but died at sea off Naples two years later aboard HMS Revenge, while attempting to return home with his wife.
 She returned his body to Malta, and following his earlier directions, cut off his right hand and preserved it, to be buried with her when she died.
 His body was then laid to rest in a large marble sarcophagus in Hastings Gardens, Valletta.
 His hand was eventually interred, clasped with hers, in the family vault at Loudoun Kirk.